Adaptive Conformal Prediction for Quantum Machine Learning: Experiments

 \subsection{Local Coverage Results}

 The efficacy of the adaptive recalibration mechanism in AQCP is now demonstrated.
-Figures~\ref{fig:knn_ibmq} and~\ref{fig:Other_coverage} illustrate the local coverage over a stream of test points for the various score functions introduced with a moving average.
-The blue lines represent the standard QCP algorithm operating in an online setting, where the calibration set is sequentially augmented with each test point after its prediction (equivalent to AQCP with an adaptation step size of $\gamma=0$).
+Figures~\ref{fig:knn_ibmq} and~\ref{fig:Other_coverage} illustrate the local coverage over a stream of test points for the score functions introduced with a moving average.
+The blue lines represent the online QCP algorithm (equivalent to AQCP with an adaptation step size of $\gamma=0$).
 The orange lines represent the AQCP algorithm with $\gamma=0.03$.

 Figure \ref{fig:knn_ibmq} presents the results obtained using the k-NN score function.
-The baseline of $\gamma=0$ exhibits substantial deviations from the target coverage of $\alpha$.
+The baseline of online QCP exhibits substantial deviations from the target coverage of $\alpha$.
 For example, it over-covers between the \(2{,}000\)--\(3{,}000\) test points, and later under-covers around test point \(8{,}500\).
-In contrast, AQCP ($\gamma=0.03$) shows greater stability.
+In contrast, AQCP shows greater stability.
 Once the initial rolling window is fully populated, AQCP consistently maintains the average coverage around the desired $90\%$ target level.
-The algorithm's ability to dynamically adjust its miscoverage estimate allows it to counteract the effects of non-stationary hardware noise, thereby restoring the reliability of the prediction sets.
-These results show that AQCP is beneficial for achieving stable uncertainty quantification when using current quantum hardware.
+The algorithm's ability to dynamically adjust its miscoverage estimate allows it to counteract prolonged over- or under-coverage.

-Similarly, Figure~\ref{fig:Other_coverage} demonstrates the robust stabilising behaviour of AQCP across the Euclidean distance ($s_\text{Euc}$), Kernel Density Estimation ($s_\text{KDE}$), and Highest Density Region ($s_\text{HDR}$) score functions.
-In all cases, the AQCP algorithm ($\gamma=0.03$) consistently maintains coverage closer to the nominal level than the standard online QCP algorithm ($\gamma=0$).
-This demonstrates that the choice of the score function does not substantially influence the coverage stability achieved by AQCP, reiterating the efficacy of the adaptive recalibration mechanism across diverse non-conformity scores.
+Similarly, Figure~\ref{fig:Other_coverage} demonstrates the robust stabilising behaviour of AQCP across the Euclidean distance ($\hat S_\text{Euc}$), kernel density estimation ($\hat S_\text{KDE}$), and high-density region ($\hat S_\text{HDR}$) score functions.
+In all cases, the AQCP algorithm ($\gamma=0.03$) consistently maintains coverage closer to the nominal level than the online QCP algorithm ($\gamma=0$).
+This demonstrates that the choice of the score function does not substantially influence the coverage stability achieved by AQCP.